lightblue-platform/lightblue-docs-developer/project_structure/README.md

 https://github.com/lightblue-platform/lightblue

-## lightblue/lightblue-core
+## lightblue-core
 Core lightblue fucntionality.
 In scope are the following in the puzzle:
 * lightblue CRUD Layer
 * abstract code for the metadata and controller plugins

-## lightblue/lightblue-metadata-mongo
+## lightblue-mongo
-The MongoDB metadata and CRUD controller implementation.
+The MongoDB CRUD controller implementation.

+## lightblue-rdbms
+The RDBMS CRUD controller implementation.

-## lightblue/lightblue-rest
+## lightblue-rest
 The lightblue REST API and implementation.

+## lightblue-audit-hook
+The generic lightblue audit-hook implementation.

 ## lightblue-applications
 There are two management applications that enable easier use of metadata and data services.
 This repository is for that code.